 Listen to Misty's interview on KOST (Los Angeles) discussing Adult Learn to Swim Month.
 Click Here »

 The Swimming Saves Lives Foundation, in conjunction with Olympic gold medalist ambassador Misty Hyman has designated April as Adult Learn to Swim Month, a promotion hoping to get more adults comfortable in the water.
 Click Here »

 Olympic gold medalist Misty Hyman won a stunning upset victory at the 2000 Sydney games when she came from behind to break the American record and win the 200-meter butterfly.
 Recognized as a pioneer in the sport for her innovative underwater dolphin kick, she won 13 U.S. and five NCAA national titles.

 Hyman is recognized as one of the most inspirational athletes of our time.
 Her knowledge of the sport, gained from two decades of competitive swimming for two of America’s top swim coaches, coupled with her friendly and encouraging personality, have made her one of the country’s leading swim instructors.

-She currently offers personalized and private coaching at The Sanctuary Resort in Paradise Valley, AZ.
+She is the Senior Assistant Coach for the Arizona State University swimming program and offers personalized and private coaching at The Sanctuary Resort in Paradise Valley, AZ.
 She also hosts clinics and camps throughout the United States.
 As a motivational speaker, Hyman helps athletes, students, and corporations alike set and reach seemingly unattainable goals.